Executive Committee members

 Mr Andrew Michelmore

 Chief Executive Officer

 Mr Michelmore, aged 64, was appointed as Chief Executive Officer (CEO) and an Executive Director of the Company in December 2010.

 He is also a director of a number of subsidiaries of the Company.
 He was the managing director and CEO of Minerals and Metals Group from its formation in June 2009 until its acquisition by the Company in December 2010.
 Prior to joining Minerals and Metals Group, Mr Michelmore was the CEO of Zinifex Limited followed by OZ Minerals Limited.
 He was a director of Century Aluminum Company (a company listed on the NASDAQ and the Iceland Stock Exchange).
 Prior to his role as the CEO of Zinifex Limited, Mr Michelmore spent two years working in London and Russia as the CEO of En+ Group.

-Mr Michelmore is also Chairman of the International Council on Mining and Metals, a member of the Business Council of Australia, Chairman of the Jean Hailes Foundation for Women’s Health and Chairman of the Council of Ormond College at the University of Melbourne and was previously Chairman of the Minerals Council of Australia and Chairman of the International Zinc Association.
+Mr Michelmore is also Chairman of the International Council on Mining and Metals, Chairman of the Jean Hailes Foundation for Women’s Health and Chairman of the Council of Ormond College at the University of Melbourne.
+He is also a member of the Business Council of Australia.

 Mr Ross Carroll